testus-x/ksh/docs/PR-HowTo.md

 git am /tmp/prXY
 rm /tmp/prXY
 ```
 Wrt. wget you may just copy and paste the URL of the PR page and append `.patch` to it (`${URL}`**.patch**).
-The advantage here is, that you may change the Author and e-mail address by just editing the `From:` values in the mbox file.
-Furthermore you may use an e-mail client to browse all commits and determine the number of commits in the PR very easy (e.g. `mutt -f /tmp/prXY` or `grep ^Subject /tmp/prXY`).
+The advantage here is, that one may change the Author and e-mail address by just editing the `From:` values in the mbox file (mbox == plain text).
+Furthermore one may use an e-mail client to browse all commits and determine the number of commits in the PR very easy (e.g. `mutt -f /tmp/prXY` or `grep ^Subject /tmp/prXY`).
+Because the commits get re-created, they will have a different hash, than in the original branch and PR.

 Last but not least there is a 3rd option: pulling the PR directly into a new branch.
 E.g.:
 ```